damolinx/vscode-macros/README.md

   <img width="700" alt="Macro REPL demo"  src="https://github.com/user-attachments/assets/29502571-a18a-41f2-a2b7-7e50f9c7496d" />
 </p>

 [↑ Back to top](#table-of-contents)

-## AI Assistant
+## AI Assistance

-The `@macros` [chat particpant](https://code.visualstudio.com/api/extension-guides/ai/chat) is an AI assistant specialized in macro development.
-It is a domain expert on macro code specifics, which allows it to avoid common mistakes that generic AI models might introduce — such as adding `export` or using top‑level `await` statements, or generating code in the wrong language.
+Macro development can be assisted by AI in two different ways, depending on whether you are using VS Code or Cursor.
+Each environment exposes a different AI surface, so the extension provides different experiences.

+### Chat Participant (VS Code)

+In VS Code, the extension provides the `@macros` [chat particpant](https://code.visualstudio.com/api/extension-guides/ai/chat).
+This assistant is a domain expert in macro development and understands the constraints of the macro runtime — such as avoiding export, not using top‑level await, selecting the correct language, and respecting macro directives.

-The assistant goes beyond code generation: it can save and execute macros in a single prompt, enabling tasks to be completed end‑to‑end.
-Performance depends on the language model in use.
-Larger models such as *Claude Sonnet 4.5* and *GPT‑5* have been verified to deliver good results, while lighter models like *GPT‑5 mini* or *Claude Haiku* have fallen short or been unable to fulfill certain requests.
+The chat participant can also save and execute macros directly from a prompt, enabling end‑to‑end workflows.
+Results vary by model size: larger models like *Claude Sonnet 4.5* and *GPT‑5* perform reliably, while lighter models may struggle with generation.

 **Example**: Ask `@macros` to dump all diagnostics for further analysis.